peetkes/metro-area-stretched-cluster/ReadMe.md

 mlVersionTag=10.0-8.1-centos-1.0.0-ea2
 ```

-The DOCKERPROJECT parameter will give your cntainers a recognisable project name in docker.
+The DOCKERPROJECT parameter will group your containers in a recognisable project name in docker.

 The mlVersionTag refers to the tag of the MarkLogic docker image on dockerhub. +

 To be able to pull images from dockerhub you need to login to dockerhub once from the commandline
 ```shell
 docker login  -u user_name
 ```

+### Starting the containers in the project

 Once you are logged in you can start your docker container with the provides start.sh shell script

 ```shell